jayclassless/tidypy/README.rst

       check               Executes the tools upon the project files. default-config      Outputs a default configuration that can be used to bootstrap your own configuration file.
+      install-vcs         Installs TidyPy as a pre-commit hook into the specified VCS.
       list-codes          Outputs a listing of all known issue codes that tools may report.
       purge-config-cache  Deletes the cache of configurations retrieved from outside the primary configuration.
+      remove-vcs          Removes the TidyPy pre-commit hook from the specified VCS.

 To have TidyPy analyze your project, use the ``check`` subcommand::